chadathid/hid-gatsby-starter-netlify-cms/src/pages/ui-shell/index.md

 # **Header**

 The global header is the anchor of any HID service, or platform, and spans all other parts of the UI.
-The functionality in the header is applicable across all contexts in the HID ecosystem and consists mainly of a logo element, title of the service (which acts as a wayfaring cure for platforms with multiple services) and action bar (icons) which groups platform wide tasks that need to persist throughout the experience (i.e. - account, app launcher and platform settings)
+The functionality in the header is applicable across all contexts in the HID ecosystem and consists mainly of a logo element, the title of the service (which acts as a wayfaring cure for platforms with multiple services) and an action bar (icons) which groups platform-wide task that need to persist throughout the experience (i.e. - account, app launcher and platform settings)

 ## **General Guidance**

-A header helps users identify where they are and provides a quick, organised way to reach the main sections of a website.
+A header helps users identify where they are and provides a quick, organized way to reach the main sections of a website.
 It provides a common set of interaction patterns that persist between and across products.

 * Use short, clear link labels.
 * Present links in priority order.
-* Dropdowns are supported as global navigation, if required.
+* Dropdowns are supported as global navigation if required.
 Include the down-pointing chevron after the link label in Header.
 * Icons are not a required element of the header and a product may choose to use any set of icons for their UI.
 Icons should always be aligned to the right of the header with no gaps between icons.
-* Search, if used in the global header, should always be positioned as the furthest left icon to allow for a expanding search field.
+* Search, if used in the global header, should always be positioned as the furthest left icon to allow for an expanding search field.

 ![](/img/header.png)

-## **V﻿ariants**
+## **Variants**

 ![](/img/header-base-nav.png)